johnwargo/word-clock-neomatrix-wifi-desktop/docs/software.md

 ```

-// If using three-color (RGB) LEDs in your NeoMatrix, use the following
+If using three-color (RGB) LEDs in your NeoMatrix, use the following
-//#define LED_CONFIG NEO_GRB + NEO_KHZ800
+#define LED_CONFIG NEO_GRB + NEO_KHZ800
-// If using the four-color (RGBW) LEDs in your NeoMatrix, use the following
+If using the four-color (RGBW) LEDs in your NeoMatrix, use the following
-//#define LED_CONFIG NEO_GRBW + NEO_KHZ800
+#define LED_CONFIG NEO_GRBW + NEO_KHZ800
-// If using Pixels wired for RGB bitstream (v1 FLORA pixels, not v2), use the following
+If using Pixels wired for RGB bitstream (v1 FLORA pixels, not v2), use the following

 ```c
 #define LED_CONFIG NEO_GRBW + NEO_KHZ800
 ```